k24d/ssm-vault/DOCKER.md

-# Docker secret management
+# Docker with SSM Parameter Store

-This document describes how to use SSM Value with Docker and docker-compose during development.
+This document describes how to use SSM Vault from Docker and docker-compose.

-## Configuration by environment variables
+## Docker and environment variables

 Suppose you are developing a web application using two containers: "db" and "app".

-You can create `docker-compose.yml` as follows:
+Your `docker-compose.yml` might look like this:

 ```yaml
 version: '3'